ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode28](images/xchaincode28.png)

-Now, from the same `Commercial Paper Sample` page, go to the smart contract section and select `Open Locally` for `MagnetoCorp Contract`:
+Now, from the same `Commercial Paper Sample` page, go to the `Smart Contracts` section and select `Open Locally` for `MagnetoCorp Contract`:

 ![VSCode-xchaincode29](images/xchaincode29.png)